Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Seven Behavioral Signal Dimensions

-The seven independent behavioral patterns Meridian tracks to compute PSI: (1) Revenge Entry — re-entry after a loss with elevated size or speed; (2) Stop Manipulation — widening stops against the position in adverse conditions; (3) Size Spike — position size exceeding declared rules; (4) Hold Bias — abnormal hold duration relative to the trader's own baseline; (5) Position Overstay — holding a losing trade beyond the trader's 90th-percentile hold time; (6) Rule Violations — trading outside declared session rules such as time windows or instrument limits; (7) Overtrading Pace — entry frequency accelerating beyond historical norms.
+The seven independent behavioral patterns Meridian tracks to compute PSI: (1) Revenge Entry — re-entry after a loss with elevated size or speed; (2) Stop Manipulation — widening stops against the position in adverse conditions; (3) Size Spike — position size exceeding declared rules; (4) Hold Bias — holding losing trades significantly longer than winning ones, the loss-aversion pattern (cutting losses quickly is never penalized); (5) Position Overstay — holding a losing trade beyond the trader's historical tolerance window; (6) Rule Violations — trading outside declared session rules such as time windows or instrument limits; (7) Overtrading Pace — entry frequency accelerating beyond historical norms.
 Each dimension runs independently and contributes to the composite PSI score.

 05